counsyl/capone/README.md

 example, you can think of credits as increasing the amount of money recorded in a ledger and a debit decreasing it.
-With that assumption, the central idea behind double-entry bookkeeping is that the sum of every ledger entry's debits must equal the sum of its credits.  `ledger` implements a double-entry bookkeeping system by providing an API for checking that all created entries satisfy this condition or rolling back the transaction if not.
+With that assumption, the central idea behind double-entry bookkeeping is that the sum of every ledger entry's debits must equal the sum of its credits.  `capone` implements a double-entry bookkeeping system by providing an API for checking that all created entries satisfy this condition or rolling back the transaction if not.